 See a list of vendor contracts, contract award dates, and financial statements for every CSU campus and the Chancellor's Office:

-Documents from the 1990s through to the fiscal year 2014/15 report can be found here.
+Documents from the 1990s through the most recent fiscal year can be found here.

 Find reports for a wide variety of departments—from Admissions to Title IX Compliance.